 A Planning Board meeting intended to discuss a hotel proposal and its developer’s request for nearly 20 variances Monday was adjourned at the start over concerns that the board failed to provide adequate public notice.

-The issue, McGann said, is that in response to the cancelation of last month’s meeting the board failed to post notice in local publications and inform residents living within 200 feet of the project, instead taping a piece of paper to the wall of the council chambers telling anyone who stopped by that the meeting was off.
+The issue, McGann said, is that in response to the cancelation of last month’s meeting the board failed to post notice in local publications and inform residents living within 200 feet of the project, instead taping a piece of paper to the wall of the telling anyone who stopped by that the meeting was off.
 Though none of the lawyers present – McGann, board attorney Michael Leckstein, and Ron Gasiorowski, representing a resident suing to prevent the build – could present case law defending the adjournment, Leckstein recommended that the board put it off for a month, just to be sure.

 “The purpose of these notices and announcements is to let the public know what’s happening.
 The fact that Mr. Gasiorowski is here is testament to that,” he said, followed shortly by an assurance that the board had made no attempts to try and deceive the public by failing to provide adequate notice.